 Transnational mobilities in action sport cultures

-Associate Professor Thorpe is continuing to explore the importance of social media in the lives of youth in a Marsden-funded project on action sports in sites of war, conflict and disaster.
-She is developing digital ethnographic methods using Facebook, Instagram and Twitter and exploring the ethical implications of such methods, as well as software and programmes to facilitate more systematic and rigorous digital research methods.
+Associate Professor Thorpe continues to explored the importance of social media in the lives of youth in a Marsden-funded project on action sports in sites of war, conflict and disaster.
+She developed digital ethnographic methods using Facebook, Instagram and Twitter and explored the ethical implications of such methods, as well as software and programmes to facilitate more systematic and rigorous digital research methods.